sslover/designing-for-data-personalization/week2/javacript-cheat-sheet.md

 	// this is a comment
 	var dog; // this is a comment about a dog

-It's often a good idea to comment the steps needed for a function before actually coding it.
+It's often a good idea to comment the steps needed for a function before actually writing it:

-	// step 1 - make a request for data
+	// step 1 - do this
-	// step 2 - when data returns, pass into a function that renders a map with the data
+	// step 2 - then, do this
-	// step 3 - in that function,
+	// step 3 - then, do this
+	// step 4 - if this condition, do this; else, do this
+	// step 5 - finally, do this

 Data Types / Variables
 ----------------------